M Resort: Opening and later years

 Lloyds Banking Group, which owned Bank of Scotland, controlled $700 million of the M's debt.
 Lloyds put its stake up in a private auction sale in 2010.
 Penn National Gaming and Leonard Green & Partners both put up bids to acquire the debt.
 The Leonard Green bid was in partnership with the Marnells, who believed that they would be successful in acquiring the debt.
 Penn ultimately prevailed in October 2010, with a $230.5 million bid.
 The acquisition consisted of $860 million in debt, including subordinated debt previously held by MGM.

 The M marked Penn's entrance into the Las Vegas gaming market.
 Under Penn, the M saw increased business as part of a new marketing campaign.
 Penn was later approved by the state to take over full ownership.
 The purchase was finalized on June 1, 2011, with the M becoming a debt-free property.
 Marnell remained involved as president of the resort, but no longer had any ownership.
 In 2013, ownership of the M Resort was transferred to Penn's spin-off company, Gaming and Leisure Properties.
 Penn continued to operate the property.
 Marnell left as president two years later.

 By 2018, the M Resort owed approximately $15 million to the city of Henderson for infrastructure.
 A decade earlier, the city had given the M several years to make payments, but the resort failed to do so.

 In 2019, the M entered a 10-year partnership with the Las Vegas Raiders football team, which had its headquarters a few miles from the resort.
 Under the deal, the team would rent about 300 rooms at the M each night before a game.

 In 2020, the M laid off 352 employees due to the financial impact of the COVID-19 pandemic.
 An additional 159 workers were laid off in January 2021.
 In 2022, Penn announced plans to eventually build a second hotel tower, part of a $206 million expansion which will also add meeting space.
-The new tower is expected to open on December 1, 2025, after nearly two years of construction.
+The new tower opened on December 1, 2025, after nearly two years of construction.
 The casino floor was also revamped in mid-2025.